HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Added slidein widget, for UIs that drop top-down, and bottom-up.
+Improved technical usability of the multi-flex-form widget, by adding 'value' information.

-Improved safety of the EventChannelClient object.
+Improved typing of the multi-flex-form widget.
-Made code shorter, and more concise